5afe/cpk-compound-tutorial/TUTORIAL.md

 ```

 Notice that in `daiLocked` we use the address of a proxy, because in the result proxy will hold the locked funds.
 Proxy contract will be deployed when you first initiate the transaction with it, but the address is available by accessing `address` property of the CPK instance even when it's not deployed yet.

+## Using CPK instance to invest DAI into Compound